aptech/docs/docs/CR-dbSetDatabaseName.rst

 For the OCI (Oracle) driver, the database name is the TNS Service Name.

-For the ODBC driver, the name can either be a DSN, a DSN filename (in which case the file must have a ``.dsn`` extension), or a connection string.
+For the ODBC driver, the name can either be a DSN, a DSN filename (in which case the file must have a :file:`.dsn` extension), or a connection string.

-For example, Microsoft Access users can use the following connection string to open an ``.mdb`` file directly, instead of having to create a DSN entry in the ODBC manager:
+For example, Microsoft Access users can use the following connection string to open an :file:`.mdb` file directly, instead of having to create a DSN entry in the ODBC manager:

 ::